jonrhymes/project_2/README.md

 It incorporates the MVC file structure and the 7 RESTful routes and operates at full CRUD.
 </p>

-> I love to swim in beautiful Florida > springs and I wanted a way to track > the springs for any impulsive visit.
+> I love to swim in Florida's beautiful springs and I wanted a way to track the springs for any impulsive visit.

 <h3>Wireframes:</h3>